Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

-In the following we will consider a more involved model, in which the receiver is capable of using the totality of all the replicas (including those experiencing interference) and combines them using maximum ratio combining (MRC).
+In the following we will consider a more involved model, in which the receiver is capable of using the totality of all the replicas (including those experiencing interference) and combines them using MRC.

 Without loss of generality, let us consider an arbitrary active user $i$ and one of its transmissions $j \in \{ m: V_{m,i} = 1\}$.
 The SINR of this signal